martinsejas/KLEM/README.md

 The project is split in two parts.
 KLEM's interface in a chatbot format was made in Streamlit, as well as the backend which powers the AI models and the video segmentation, and transcription.

-You can find For a full live demonstration of KLEM here! (click to watch the video)
+You can find For a full live demonstration of KLEM here! (click the image below to watch the video)

 [![Introducing KLEM - The Revolutionary Video Learning AI!](https://img.youtube.com/vi/MHo-HREKyTk/0.jpg)](https://www.youtube.com/watch?v=MHo-HREKyTk)